NirajanMahato/ReviveReads-Security/README.md

 - Secure token storage in httpOnly cookies.
 - Automatic token refresh and session management.

-### 26. **Simple Math CAPTCHA Integration**
+### 26. **Color-based CAPTCHA Integration**

-- Simple math problem CAPTCHA on registration (e.g., "What is 5 + 3?").
+- Color identification CAPTCHA on registration (e.g., "What color is this text?").
+- Text color doesn't match the text content, requiring human visual processing.
 - Client-side and server-side verification of CAPTCHA answers.
 - Prevents automated bot registrations and credential stuffing attacks.
-- User-friendly and less intrusive than traditional CAPTCHAs.
+- More challenging than math but still user-friendly.

 ---